Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 - Requiring an additional approval for a Head-of-Post-Award case-specific restriction exception — rejected; mandatory Reason + audit trail are sufficient within the established role responsibility.
 - Treating an overrideable Operational Restriction and a Hard Business Validation as the same control — rejected; case-specific exceptions cannot bypass hard validations.
 - Deleting or copying unfinished Project Setup into a separate archive after Agreement preparation fails — rejected; retained Project history remains on the same Project, which becomes `Not Proceeded` and may be reopened for the same Award.
+- `Period Ended` as a persistent Project lifecycle status — rejected; it is derived from the effective Project End Date.
+- `Terminated` as an alternative final Project state to `Closed` — rejected; Termination is a causal event/reason followed by Closure.
+- Treating every Mandatory Project Obligation as Closure-Blocking — rejected.
+- Manual discretionary `Closure Hold` as a substitute for a complete Closure Checklist — rejected.
+- Open Audit / Audit Finding automatically blocking Project Closure — rejected.
+- Absolute prohibition of any new expense initiative after Project End Date — rejected; business purpose may remain linked to the Project while financial attribution uses another authorized source.
+- `Closed Project can never be reopened` as an absolute rule — superseded; erroneous Closure may be corrected through controlled Reopen.
+- `Under Technical Review` / `Under Peer-Review` as core Application lifecycle states — superseded.
+- Mandatory Pre-Award administrative check as a universal gate for external submission — rejected.
+- Designing NURA ERP around expected NCSTE status integration/API — rejected for the current target.
+- Using `Review` as the primary term for Pre-Award administrative/technical application checking — superseded to avoid confusion with scientific evaluation.
+- Treating private/quasi-state Research Contracts as ordinary grant routes — rejected.
+- `Project Agreement` as a necessary user-facing umbrella business term — not adopted.
+- Determining Authorizing Basis solely from Agreement Type/name — rejected.
+- Assuming Authorizing Basis must consist of one document — superseded by composite Authorizing Basis Requirement.
+- `Has any obligation = Post-Award Handover Required` — rejected as too broad.
+- `Only financial obligations = Post-Award Handover Required` — rejected as too narrow.
+- Hard-coding Research Contract ↔ Project as permanently 1:1 — rejected.
+- Treating Matching / Co-funding as necessarily a top-level Agreement Type — superseded; it is primarily a Funding Mechanism.
+- Keeping Solution Architecture only implicitly distributed across Parts 00/03 — superseded by an explicit Part 07 Solution Architecture.

 ---